Safeguarding Our Customers against E-Mail and Internet-Related Fraudulent Schemes

 The e-mail concluded by stating the recipient received the e-mail message, because he/she receives e-bills from this utility company.
 Many of the recipients are located in areas of the United States that do not use this utility company as their electric provider.

-When you use your smartphone / mobile device for Mobile Banking transactions and inquiries, keep the following tips in mind.
+When you use your smartphone and other mobile devices to access the Mobile Banking through Greater Hudson Bank for transactions and inquiries, keep the following tips in mind.

 Greater Hudson Bank is committed to educating our customers on check and deposit fraud schemes and protecting them through our Privacy and Security content.